Adding Watermarks to PDF

-In all cases, adding a watermark to the PDF document can resolve the issue and act as good control measure for categorization.
+In all cases, adding a watermark to the PDF document can resolve the issue and act as a good control measure for categorization.

 Branding your PDFs with watermarks also provides a good first step in protecting your intellectual property.
 Of course, you can set your PDF settings to restrict things such as printing and altering, but watermarking will help prevent the electronic abuse of your documents as well.

 For online e-commerce purposes, the watermark can signify a number of things on a document: the kind of copy, whether a reprint or an original, the company authorizing the form, or the nature of the document (whether it’s a receipt, invoice, etc).
-Watermarks can play an ideal role in controlling forms printed up directly from a website.
+Watermarks can play an ideal role in controlling forms that are printed up directly from a website.

 Most notably, a watermark is hard to miss once it’s stamped onto the actual page.
 Whether printed or not, it leaves the classification of your entire file visibly taken care of.

+Able2Extract Professional allows its users to add watermarks to PDFs and customize the colour, font, angle, size and position of the watermark so that it appears on the document page with a professional look.
 Users can also determine the translucency or opacity of the watermark in order to control its specific appearance for either printing or viewing purposes, adding a bold or subtle effect.